WillFantom/Composing/traefik/ReadMe.md

 To use, ensure you have created the external `docker network create traefik-network`!

+## TLS

+There are 2 options for TLS provided in this compose file: TLS Challenge and DNS Challenge.
+If you plan to use a mix of both for any reason, ensure that the email address that you use for both are the same.

+Use the certificate resolver `tlsc` to use the TLS Challenge.

+Use the certificate resolver `cfdns` to use the DNS Challenge.
+This uses Cloudflare as I find it good to use for hosting my services.
+If you prefer an alternative DNS provider, this compose file can be easily adapted to use others.
+See the træfik docs for a full list of supported DNS provides that work with the DNS Challenge.

 ## ENV file

 To run this, you must create a `.env` file in this directory.
 Below are the required fields: